flunge/flunge.github.io/_posts/Technical/2016-08-23-ZED-stereo-camera-setup-and-practice-on-Jetson-TK1.markdown

 ./ZED\ with\ OpenCV
 ```

-This program allows you to save images, disparity images and depth maps from time totime.
+This program allows you to save images, disparity images and depth maps from time to time.
 However, there are some settings you can modify in the *main.cpp*.
 Please refer to *main setup parameters* at the beginning of the code.
 After modification, you have to build the program again.